cmusmashlab/cmusmashlab.github.io/_publications/thingpoll.md

   }'
 blurb: Interactive Negotiation for Privacy Settings of Shared Sensing Devices
 category: privacy
-citation: 'Haozhe Zhou,Mayank Goel,Yuvraj Agarwal,.
+citation: 'Haozhe Zhou,Mayank Goel,Yuvraj Agarwal.
 2024.
 Bring Privacy To The Table:
   Interactive Negotiation for Privacy Settings of Shared Sensing Devices.
 Proceedings of the Annual ACM Conference on Human Factors in Computing Systems (CHI).'
 conference: Proceedings of the Annual ACM Conference on Human Factors in Computing